Remarks on gluing punctured logarithmic maps: Abstract

 \section{Abstract}

 We consider some well-behaved cases of the gluing formalism for punctured stable log maps of \cite{ACGSI,ACGSII}.
-This gives a gluing formula for log Gromov-Witten invariants in a diverse set of cases; in particular, the gluing formulae of \cite{LR, Li, KLR} become an easy special case.
+This gives a gluing formula for log Gromov-Witten invariants in a diverse range of situations.
+While this does not give a complete solution to the general stable log map gluing problem, the cases considered here are sufficient for many purposes.
+The gluing formulae of \cite{LR, Li, KLR} becomes an easy special case.
 The last section gives an application of this gluing formalism to canonical wall structures for K3 surfaces as constructed in \cite{Walls}.